-We have a market concentration of revenue in the automotive sector.
-Revenue from the automotive industry accounted for approximately 16%, 17% and 17% of our consolidated revenue for the years ended December 31, 2013, 2012 and 2011, respectively.
-Beginning in 2013, we also have a market concentration in the financial and insurance sector.
-Revenue from the financial and insurance industry accounted for approximately 11% of our consolidated revenue for the year ended December 31, 2013.
-We also have a concentration of revenue from the United States government.
-For the years ended December 31, 2013, 2012 and 2011, sales to the United States government and its agencies represented approximately 10%, 12% and 14%, respectively, of our consolidated revenue.
+We have a market concentration of revenue in both the automotive sector and the financial services & insurance sector.
+Revenue from the automotive industry accounted for approximately 14%, 16% and 17% of our consolidated revenue for the years ended December 31, 2014, 2013 and 2012, respectively.
+Revenue from the financial services & insurance industry accounted for approximately 18%, 11% and 7% of our consolidated revenue for the years ended December 31, 2014, 2013 and 2012, respectively.
+As in prior periods, we also had a concentration of revenue from the United States government.
+For the years ended December 31, 2014, 2013 and 2012, sales to the United States government and its agencies represented approximately 9%, 10% and 12%, respectively, of our consolidated revenue.
 Revenue was derived from many separate contracts with a variety of government agencies that are regarded by us as separate customers.
-No single customer accounted for more than 10% of our consolidated revenue in 2013.
-Accounts receivable from a single automotive customer totaled \$7.1 million as of December 31, 2013 and \$9.0 million as of December 31, 2012, accounting for approximately 8% and 11% of our total accounts receivable as of those dates, respectively.
+No single customer accounted for more than 10% of our consolidated revenue in 2014.
+As of December 31, 2014, billed and unbilled accounts receivable from a single financial services customer totaled \$22.9 million, or 17.6%, of our consolidated accounts receivable and costs and estimated earnings in excess of billings on uncompleted contracts balances.